taichi-umeno/bicontinuous-percolation-simulation/README.md

 ## Requirements

-The code requires Python and the following packages:
+The simulations were run using Python 3.14.7 with the following packages:

 - NumPy
 - SciPy